 The warmth of a hand clasping another provides love, security, and reassurance.
-Besides being a way to show affection, holding hands can be good for your health, too: A new study reports that holding hands with a loved one can provide relief from physical pain.
+Besides being a way to show affection, holding hands can be good for your health, too: A study reports that holding hands with a loved one can provide relief from physical pain.
 And unlike most studies that begin with complicated science and experiments, this one had a sweet start.

 The lead author of the study, Pavel Goldstein, noticed that when he held the hand of his wife during the delivery of his daughter, his wife’s pain subsided.
 He wanted to know if touch could really decrease pain.
 When two people hold hands, their breathing, heart rate, and brain waves synchronize.
 The more someone empathizes with the other person, the more in sync the brain waves become, which alleviates more pain.

-To test his hypothesis, Goldstein and his colleagues from the University of Colorado Boulder and University of Haifa analyzed 22 heterosexual couples who were 23 to 32 years old.
+To test his hypothesis, Goldstein and his colleagues from the University of Colorado Boulder and University of Haifa analyzed 22 couples who were 23 to 32 years old.
 All of the couples had been together for at least a year.
 The couples were put through several situations, including: sitting together without touching, sitting together while touching, and sitting in different rooms.
-They repeated the scenarios again, but this time with "mild" heat put on the woman's arm.
+They repeated the scenarios again, but this time with “mild” heat put on the woman’s arm.
 Electroencephalography (EEG) caps measured their brain waves.

-The EEG data showed that when the couples were just in the same room, the brain waves would start to match up.
+The EEG data showed that when the couples were just in the same room, their brain waves would start to match up.
 This occurred specifically with the band that corresponds with focused attention, which is called the alpha mu band.
 When the couples held hands while the woman was in pain, the brain length synchronization was at the highest.
-But when the couple wasn't able to touch while she was in pain, the synchronization seized.
+But when the couple wasn’t able to touch while she was in pain, the synchronization seized.